Oak Grove Cemetery Walk 2020

 Parking will be available.
 Follow signs and guides from Sandusky Street gate.

+All participants must wear a face covering.
 Please wear proper outdoor attire and comfortable shoes (a considerable amount of walking, some over uneven ground).
 No handicapped accessibility.

 For a map and directions to Oak Grove Cemetery, click here.

 $20 Adults |$10 Adult Society Members|$5 Children (ages 6-17)